 - The Religion Department will then consider credit award and will send the student, the Registrar, and the Off-Campus Study Office its decision.
 At this time, you may pick up your supporting materials in the Religion Department Office.

 - RELG 001.
-Religion and Human Experience
+Introduction to Religion

 - RELG 001C.
 Religion and Terror in an Age of Hope and Fear

 - RELG 003.
 The Bible: In the Beginning...